junjiechoo24/junjiechoo24.github.io/index.md

 Welcome.
 This site is a living document of my journey from the tech industry into the world of philosophy and psychological science.
 It's a space where I document my projects, share reflections on my reading, and explore the ideas that are shaping my path.

-It is a portfolio, but it is also a journey of self-discovery made public.
+It is a portfolio, but it is also a journey of self-discovery.

 ### A Pivot Towards Meaning